Ghar Titli Ka Par: Two years later

 Aftab tries to be a good husband to Anji but Anji is always rude to him.
 She doesn't look after her two children, Bunto and Munni.
 Her Bua (maid) is taking care of the entire house.

 Shafaq also marries Azir and they shift to Lahore.
 The friends reunite in Lahore and seeing Azir richer and more handsome than her own husband, she gets so jealous of Shafaq that she tries to break her marriage.
 She tries hard to lure her husband and she is successful in doing so.
 Azir kicks Shafaq out of his own house in front of Anji.
 At the same time, Irum shows up and she takes Shafaq with her to Karachi.

 After coming to Karachi Shafaq becomes pregnant with Azir's child.
 Irum tries to tell Azar the truth about Anji and also tells him about his upcoming baby.
 But he heard nothing and said he would only come to take his baby.
 Azar tells this to the good news, but Angie tells him that Shafaq is lying because if this were true then Shafaq would tell you herself.

-One day when Anki and Azir go for dinner they happen to bump into the same waiter whom Anji used to flirt by telling her name as Shafaq.
-Waiter recognizes Anji and starts telling her cheating stories to Azir.
+One day when Anji and Azir go for dinner they happen to bump into the same waiter whom Anji used to flirt by telling her name as Shafaq.
+The waiter recognizes Anji and starts telling her cheating stories to Azir.
 Azir realises his wife is innocent and Anji is evil.
 He leaves Anji and Anji goes back to her mother's place.
 Azir pleads with Shafaq but she refuses to forgive him for cheating her and throwing her out of the house.